My back hurts when I sleep on my back

 Stretching to correct distortion

-Stretch the rectus femoris, the muscle in the front of your thigh.
+Stretch the rectus femoris, the muscle at the front of the thigh.

-You can stretch just by bending your knees, but if your upper body is facing forward, your pelvis will bend and the effect will be reduced.
-Twisting your upper body will maximize the effect.
+Simply bending your knee will stretch it, but if your upper body stays facing forward, your pelvis will arch and the effect will be reduced.
+Twisting your upper body brings out the maximum effect.

-It's more effective if you look as directly behind you as possible.
-Try doing this for both legs.
+It is even more effective if you turn your face as far behind you as possible.
+Try it on both legs.

 Quadriceps Stretch